aberke/coloring-book/README.md

 ### Helpful URL parameters:

+- `?grayscale` to set the content to grayscale
 - `?disable-animations` to disable animations
 - `?print` to test printer friendly styling of the page
 	- This will also disable animations (for better browser performance)